neerabhjha/neerabhjha/ReadMe.md

 # 💫 About Me:
-Full Stack Developer with a CSE degree who is proficient in HTML, CSS, Tailwind, JavaScript, Node.js, and React.js
+Full Stack Developer with a CSE degree who is proficient in HTML, CSS, SCSS, Tailwind, JavaScript, Node.js, and React.js

 ## 🌐 Socials: